 Fortunately, Sust submitted its interim report very quickly.
 In it, it identifies the broken wheel disc of the eleventh freight wagon as the cause of the derailment in the Gotthard Base Tunnel.
 The wagon is registered in Sweden.
 The damaged wheel is wheel type BA 390 with LL brake pads.
 All the fractured surfaces show fatigue cracks originating from the tread.
 They are now the subject of in-depth metallographic examinations by Sust.
 The Sust report contains no evidence of pre-existing operational defects that could have caused derailment.

-Further investigation is well concerted
+Further investigation is well coordinated

 The incident is now being dealt with by the Joint Network Secretariat (JNS).
 The aim of this body is an EU-wide harmonisation of all measures taken after an accident or incident in European rail transport.
-The JNS supports the European Railway Agency (ERA) in organising the exchange of experience between national supervisory and investigative authorities and the industry organisations accredited to ERA.
-The latter also include the three players in the triangle of responsibility for rail transport: the infrastructure manager (responsible for the infrastructure), the wagon keeper (responsible for the maintenance of the wagons) and the freight railway (responsible for the operation of the wagons).
+The JNS supports the European Railway Agency (ERA) in organising the exchange of experience between national supervisory and investigative authorities and the industry organisations accredited by ERA.
+The latter also include the three players in the triangle of responsibility for rail transport: the infrastructure manager (responsible for the infrastructure), the wagon keeper (responsible for the maintenance of the wagons) and the freight railway undertaking (responsible for the operation of the wagons).
 At the same time, Sust triggers a so-called Safety Alert in the SIS information system, which is used by the national supervisory and investigative authorities.
 And finally, the Swedish wagon keeper deposits a warning message in ERA’s Safety Alert IT Tool (SAIT).

 Based on these notifications and as part of the coordinated process, all European stakeholders should have access to the published information.
 It is now up to them to draw the right conclusions in the exchange between national authorities, industry representatives and ERA.
 Thanks to the Land Transport Agreement, Sust is recognised by ERA as an investigative body, as is the Federal Office of Transport (FOT) as a safety authority.
 The matter is now being dealt with by the competent international bodies.
 We consider this fact to be entirely correct and necessary in view of the cross-border use of freight wagons throughout Europe.
 The responsible bodies will next establish a reference to similar wheel breakages from the past.